-I began serving as a lead pastor in Canada almost five years ago.
+I served as a lead pastor in a church in Canada for the last 9 and 1/2 years.
 When I arrived I had to adjust not only to a new church and a new staff but to a new culture as well.
 Fortunately I prepared myself for the transition by reading several books about on-boarding, the process of adjusting to a new job.
 One book, You’re in Charge, Now What suggested a process to help a new leader define reality with his or her new staff.
 Whether you are new to a ministry or business leadership role or not, consider using this process with your staff to learn fresh insight about your work setting.

 Within the first month I asked one of the longest tenured staff members lead a discussion with the entire staff during a staff meeting.
 I gave the team instructions and then stepped out for about 45 minutes.
 He lead them to complete these statements in a candid sharing time.
 Here are the statements.